 At this particular time in our nation’s history, I’m sure, many Americans miss that genuine decency, dignity, graciousness, intelligence, and nobility that President George H.W.
 Bush brought to the Office of the Presidency and to the reputation and leadership status of this great nation.

 Farewell Mr. President.
 You leave behind a grateful nation.
 Thank you for your service.

 (President George H.W.
 Bush passed away yesterday, November 30, 2018, in Houston, Texas.
 He was 94.)

 I saw Senator John McCain often during my 4 years working at the U.S. Capitol Building in the early-to-mid 1990s.
 He was usually cordial—if not sprinting to catch a vote—and would sometimes chat with me in the hallways or while waiting for a subway car or an elevator.
 I was honored when McCain agreed to write me a letter of recommendation for a job I was interested in with the City of Scottsdale, Arizona.
-(I decided not to take the job in AZ and stay on Capitol Hill.)
+(I didn’t take the job.)

 A colleague of mine explained to me one night why McCain couldn’t raise his arms above his shoulders.
 I had never really thought about it, but I’d noticed it on a few occasions while observing McCain at events.
 Having been taken prisoner and severely tortured during the Vietnam War, McCain had suffered life changing injuries that, I’m sure, reminded him of his torturers all his life.